Imagine playing basketball without a backboard?

 HOW WE TEST

-There are two flag types that make up the majority golfers will encounter at their local golf course.
+Two flag types make up the majority that golfers will encounter at their local golf course.
 Flag type #1 is less rigid and absorbs more energy from the ball on contact.
 Flag type #2 is more rigid and absorbs less energy from the ball on contact.

-- We tested the two most common type of flagsticks
+- We tested the two most common types of flagsticks

 - We tested both center strikes and off-center strikes on the flagstick